im-AMS/Conformal-Maps/README.md

 ![Joukowsky transform](Figures/Joukowsky-transform.png)
 ## Applications

 In [PHW33](https://www.tandfonline.com/doi/abs/10.1080/14786443309462212) and [LG21](https://conference.scipy.org/proceedings/scipy2021/lauer_bare_gaertig.html) the conformal mapping between an eccentric annulus and a rectangle is used to solve a viscous flow problem analytically.
 The mapping is ilustrated by the following animation.
-The class ```RectangleToEccentricAnnulus``` from the module ```mappings``` helps to create a rectangle, that methods from ```RectangleToEccentricAnnulus``` map to a desired eccentric annulus. ```ConcentricAnnulusToEccentricAnnulus``` visualises the relation between the concentric annuli and eccentric annuli used in [LG21](https://conference.scipy.org/proceedings/scipy2021/lauer_bare_gaertig.html), too.
+The class ```RectangleToEccentricAnnulus``` from the module ```mappings``` helps to create a rectangle, that methods from ```RectangleToEccentricAnnulus``` map to a desired eccentric annulus.
+Further, ```ConcentricToEccentricAnnulus``` illustrates relations between concentric and eccentric annuli, which are used in [LG21](https://conference.scipy.org/proceedings/scipy2021/lauer_bare_gaertig.html), too.
 See also the [public github repository](https://github.com/zolabar/ConformalMappingSympy).

 ![lnz](Figures/mapping_arctan_colored_boundary.gif)